Supporting Birth & Parenting Trauma, while minding ourselves

 This 3 hour workshop is designed to help doulas and professionals working with parents develop trauma-informed confidence, strengthen communication skills, and understand ethical referral pathways, while also recognising the importance of reflecting on their own experiences.

-Birth trauma can surface in many ways and at any stage.
+Trauma for our clients can surface in many ways and at any stage.
 This workshop supports you to hold space safely, respond appropriately, and work within your scope — without carrying emotional weight that isn’t yours to hold.

 Guest speaker Gemma Doyle who will guide a session introducing the 3-Step Rewind Technique and where it fits within trauma support